 For information regarding the state's government agencies response on COVID-19, visit

-The WCH is currently restricting visitor numbers and kindly ask that you limit visitors to one consistent support person, and that siblings and other children do not attend at this time.
-This is to protect our patients and staff.
+The WCH is currently restricting visitor numbers and kindly ask that you limit visitors to two support people, per patient per day.

-For exceptional circumstances we encourage families to speak to their child's nursing team for further advice.
+We understand there will be exceptional circumstances and we encourage families to speak with their medical team for further support.